 Everyone deserves a plate of turkey, stuffing, mashed potatoes, and gravy for the holidays.

 I got you.
 I’ve been scaling down recipes for years.
-And it’s about time I put it all together as a comprehensive menu for cooking Thanksgiving For Two.
+And it’s about time I put it all together as a comprehensive menu for cooking a small Thanksgiving dinner for Two.

 This isn’t meant to be a full menu; rather, I’m giving you choices to pick and choose.
 It’s like one of those build your own adventures books but with food!